Approximate perfect fluid solutions with quadrupole moment: Conclusions and remarks

-In this work, we have investigated approximate interior solutions of Einstein's equations in the case of static and axially symmetric perfect fluid spacetimes, which can be matched smoothly with an exterior spacetime, characterized by an arbitrary mass and a small quadrupole moment.
+In this work, we have investigated interior solutions of Einstein's equations in the case of static and axially symmetric perfect fluid spacetimes.
+We impose the physical condition that the interior spacetime can be matched smoothly with the exterior $q-$metric characterized by two parameters, which determine the mass and quadrupole moment of the source.